jaceyang97/jspuzzleLB/readme.md

 </div>

 ## Overview
 An interactive dashboard that visualizes data from Jane Street's monthly puzzles and their solvers.
-Check out the [live page](https://jspuzzlelb.vercel.app/) to see the project in action.
+Check out the [live page](https://jspuzzle-lb.vercel.app/) to see in action.

 ## Features
 - **Top Solvers Leaderboard**: Track the most prolific puzzle solvers